flancer32/mage2_ext_log/README.md

 Default configuration file should be placed in `./var/log/logging.yaml`.

-Additionally, there are 2 options to log Web API requests/responses and events in development/default mode.
+Additionally, there are 2 options to log Web API requests/responses and observer's events in `development` mode.

 ## Installation